psionin/smartcoin/qa/README.md

 Unix
 ----
-`python3-zmq` and `litecoin_scrypt` are required.
+`python3-zmq` and `ltc_scrypt` are required.
 On Ubuntu or Debian they can be installed via:
 ```
 sudo apt-get install python3-zmq
-pip3 install litecoin_scrypt
+pip3 install ltc_scrypt
 ```
+or get it from `https://github.com/dogecoin/ltc-scrypt`

 OS X
 ------
 ```
 pip3 install pyzmq
-pip3 install litecoin_scrypt
+pip3 install ltc_scrypt
 ```

 Running tests